haskell-game/tiny-games-hs/README.md

 4. Achieving programs that "just work" is a core principle and part of the challenge.
    The script or program must either
-   - be reliably runnable via shebang line (for maximum points; but shebang lines are counted with the rest)
+   - be reliably runnable via shebang line (shebang lines are counted as code, but will impress the judges)
    - or contain a reliable build/run command line with all needed options, in the comments (the `play` script will use this).